top of page

 Subscribe to our newsletter

-Two paintings from the collection initially inspired thematic threads of the exhibition: Aisha Galimbayeva’s Sheep Herder’s Celebration (Той чабанов, 1965) and Salikhitdin Aytbayev’s On Virgin Soil.
+Delving into themes of hospitality and migration unfolding across Kazakhstan and Central Asia, the exhibition was initially inspired by two paintings: Aisha Galymbayeva’s Shepherd’s Feast (1965) and Salikhitdin Aitbayev’s On the Virgin Lands.
 Lunchtime (1960s).
-Galimbayeva captures the joyful spirit of nomadic life, while Aytbayev’s work reflects The Virgin Lands campaign – the Soviet plan to expand agriculture throughout the steppe, inviting volunteers, as well as displacing thousands of people to Western Siberia and Northern Kazakhstan.
+Galymbayeva captures the joyful spirit of nomadic life, while Aitbayev references the Virgin Lands campaign – the Soviet plan to expand agriculture throughout the steppe, bringing in volunteers and displacing thousands to Northern Kazakhstan.

 On Virgin Soil.
 Lunchtime, 1960s Oil on wood 109,3x197,7x4 cm.JPG